 Candidates who are appointed at the Trainee 1 level will participate in a two-year traineeship during which they will receive classroom and on-the-job training as well as periodic evaluations of their performance.
-After one year of satisfactory service as a Trainee 1, appointees will be advanced without further examinations to the Trainee 2 level, equated to Grade 16, with a beginning salary of $44,173 (current); $45,940 effective 4/1/10; plus any applicable downstate or mid-Hudson adjustments.
+After one year of satisfactory service as a Trainee 1, appointees will be advanced without further examination to the Trainee 2 level, equated to Grade 16, with a beginning salary of $50,722 plus any applicable downstate or mid-Hudson adjustments.
 Candidates hired at the Trainee 2 level will participate in one year of the traineeship.
-After one year of satisfactory Trainee 2 service, appointees will be advanced without further examination to the journey-level title with a beginning salary of $49,296 (current); $51,268 effective 4/1/10 plus any applicable downstate or mid-Hudson adjustments.
+After one year of satisfactory Trainee 2 service, appointees will be advanced without further examination to the journey-level title with a beginning salary of $56,604 plus any applicable downstate or mid-Hudson adjustments.

 State Program Examiner positions exist in the Office of the State Comptroller in Albany, Menands, North Greenbush, Rochester, and New York City.
 Examiner of Municipal Affairs positions exist in the Office of the State Comptroller in Albany, Binghamton, Buffalo, Glens Falls, Hauppauge, Newburgh, Rochester, and Syracuse.
 Abandoned Property Accounts Auditor positions exist in Albany, North Greenbush, and New York City.

-As a State Program Examiner, in the Division of State Financial Services, you would assist in the performance audits of all state agencies, institutions and authorities, directed at management effectiveness and efficiency, and program performance.
-As a State Program Examiner (Systems) or State Program Examiner (Fiscal), you would assist in the financial and performance audits of all state departments, agencies, institutions and authorities, directed at financial accountability, management effectiveness and efficiency, and program performance.
+As a State Program Examiner 1, you would assist in the performance audits of all state agencies, institutions and authorities, directed at management effectiveness and efficiency, and program performance.
+As a State Program Examiner 1 (Systems) or State Program Examiner 1 (Fiscal), you would assist in the financial and performance audits of all state departments, agencies, institutions and authorities, directed at financial accountability, management effectiveness and efficiency, and program performance.

-As an Examiner of Municipal Affairs, in the Division of Local Government and School Accountability, you would assist in providing a variety of services to counties, towns, villages, schools, and various districts of the State.
+As an Auditor 1 (Municipal), in the Division of Local Government and School Accountability, you would assist in providing a variety of services to counties, towns, villages, schools, and various districts of the State.
 These services include financial and performance audits that are conducted in accordance with generally accepted government auditing standards, technical assistance, budget reviews, regional training and other consulting services.
 Examiners in the central office assist in the review of annual financial information submitted by local government entities and other functions analyzing and evaluating local government fiscal health.

-As an Abandoned Property Accounts Auditor, in the Office of Unclaimed Funds, you would assist in the audit and investigation of banks, insurance companies, utilities, stockbrokers, collateral loan makers or any other organization that may hold unclaimed property to ensure accurate and complete reporting and remittance of unclaimed property to the State Comptroller.
+As an Auditor 1 (Abandoned Property) , in the Office of Unclaimed Funds, you would assist in the audit and investigation of banks, insurance companies, utilities, stockbrokers, collateral loan makers or any other organization that may hold unclaimed property to ensure accurate and complete reporting and remittance of unclaimed property to the State Comptroller.